felisawiley/hacker_news_digest/README.md

 The script will continue running and send the email digest every Friday at 8:00 am.

-###**Project Structure**
+### Project Structure

 The project is organized into the following files and folders:

-- 1. config.py: Stores the email configurations and other constants/settings.
+- config.py: Stores the email configurations and other constants/settings.
-- 2. scraper.py: Handles the web scraping tasks.
+- scraper.py: Handles the web scraping tasks.
-- 3. emailer.py: Handles email-related tasks.
+- emailer.py: Handles email-related tasks.
-- 4. scheduler.py: Schedules and runs the tasks.
+- scheduler.py: Schedules and runs the tasks.
-- 5. requirements.txt: List the required packages for the project.
+- requirements.txt: List the required packages for the project.

-###**Security Notice**
+### Security Notice

 Storing your email credentials in plain text in a script is not secure.
 You should use a more secure method in a production environment, like environment variables or a secrets manager.